 - How should I manage recurrent C. difficile?

-- What are the recommendations for the new zoster vaccine?
+- What are the recommendations for the new pneumococcal vaccines?

-- What can we expect with the upcoming flu season?
+- What can we expect with the upcoming respiratory virus season?

 - What strategies are recommended for treating and preventing MRSA infection?